An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: An all-topology two-phase flow model

 Yet, lift forces do correspond to a physical and observable reality.
 In the case of disperse flows, a rotating particle in a carrier fluid is subjected to a lift force, called Magnus force, which at low Reynolds numbers writes \cite{rubinow:1961,crowe:2011},

 where the index $1$ represents the carrier fluid and $2$ the particle which has diameter $D$, and rotation $\bm{\omega}_2$.
 However, in order to obtain such effects, one should need to consider the rotational energy, proportional to $\bm{\omega}_k^2$, in the Lagrangian.
-As this energy has been neglected in the two-phase Lagrangian \eqref{eq:two-phase_Lagrangian}, neither \eqref{eq:lift_expression} nor \eqref{eq:lift_expression} represent internal degrees corresponding to particle rotations.
+As this energy has not been accounted for in the two-phase Lagrangian \eqref{eq:two-phase_Lagrangian}, neither \eqref{eq:lift_expression} nor \eqref{eq:lift_Romenski} represent internal degrees corresponding to particle rotations.